FerretDB/FerretDB/website/blog/2023-10-25-mongodb-sorting-scalar.md

 ]
 ```

-The output shows that the document `sandals` is sorted before `slippers` even though they have equivalent `color` field value.
+The output shows that the `sandals` document is sorted before `slippers`, despite both having equivalent values in the `color` field.
-It is because it uses the second sort field `_id` and `sandals` has a lower value than `slippers`.
+This is because the sort mechanism uses the secondary `_id` field for ordering, and `sandals` has a lower `_id` value than `slippers`.

-Similarly, `flip flops` and `sneakers` have the same `color` field value.
-But `flip flops` is sorted before because its `_id` has a lower value than `sneakers`.
+Likewise, both `flip flops` and `sneakers` have the same `color` value, but `flip flops` comes first because its `_id` value is lower than that of `sneakers`.

 ## Roundup

-In this blog post, it shows how BSON comparison order is used in sorting and how scalar values are compared.
+This blog post has shown how BSON comparison order functions in sorting and how scalar values are compared against each other.
-We will explain about how Array and Object sorting works in an upcoming blog post.
+In an upcoming blog post, we will delve into how sorting of Arrays and Objects works.

 Stay tuned!